webpack/webpack.js.org/src/content/guides/tree-shaking.md

 _Tree shaking_ is a term commonly used in the JavaScript context for dead-code elimination.
 It relies on the [static structure](http://exploringjs.com/es6/ch_modules.html#static-module-structure) of ES2015 module syntax, i.e. [`import`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) and [`export`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export).
 The name and concept have been popularized by the ES2015 module bundler [rollup](https://github.com/rollup/rollup).

 The webpack 2 release came with built-in support for ES2015 modules (alias _harmony modules_) as well as unused module export detection.

+**Note**: Webpack doesn't perform tree-shaking by itself.
+It relies on third party tools like [UglifyJS](/plugins/uglifyjs-webpack-plugin/) to perform actual dead code elimination.
+There are situations where tree-shaking may not effective.
+For example, when the tool cannot guarantee that a particular code path doesn't lead to side-effects, it may remain in the generated bundle even if you are sure it shouldn't.

+Some of the code below assumes you perform tree-shaking using UglifJS plugin.
+However, there are other tools such as [webpack-rollup-loader](https://github.com/erikdesjardins/webpack-rollup-loader) or [Babel Minify Webpack Plugin](https://github.com/webpack-contrib/babel-minify-webpack-plugin) that may produce different result depending on your setup.

 T> The remainder of this guide will stem from [Getting Started](/guides/getting-started).
 If you haven't read through that guide already, please do so now.